Thanatos624/OTA1/README.md

 ```

-**Key Point**: The TCU chooses the **highest version** without verifying the source — allowing a malicious server to inject v1.3 while the legitimate server only has v1.2.
+**Key Point**: The TCU chooses the **highest version** without verifying the source ï¿½ allowing a malicious server to inject v1.3 while the legitimate server only has v1.2.

 ---

 ##  Security Highlights

 This simulator is an **educational demo tool** showcasing real OTA vulnerabilities:
--  **No digital signatures** — easy to spoof checksums
+-  **No digital signatures** ï¿½ easy to spoof checksums
--  **No server authentication** — any server can claim to be OEM
+-  **No server authentication** ï¿½ any server can claim to be OEM
--  **Version-only selection** — highest version wins, regardless of source
+-  **Version-only selection** ï¿½ highest version wins, regardless of source
--  **Checksum verification** (optional) — can be toggled ON/OFF to test impact
+-  **Checksum verification** (optional) ï¿½ can be toggled ON/OFF to test impact

 **Learn how to fix these issues:**
 - Implement RSA/ECDSA digital signature verification